 The preservation of standards of honesty, integrity and moral character are paramount to the success of the Lexington Police Department.
 In an effort to preserve these standards, the criteria listed below have been established relative to the application process.
 These criteria detail circumstances which may result in the administrative removal of an applicant from the Lexington Police Department hiring process.
 The criteria detailed below is not intended to be all encompassing and in no way limits the authority of the Chief of the Police to direct the removal of an applicant from the hiring process.

-- Fail to appear as scheduled for any portion of the hiring process.
+- Fails to appear as scheduled for any portion of the hiring process.

-- Fail to promptly submit or return any paperwork, phone calls or correspondence as directed.
+- Fails to promptly submit or return any paperwork, phone calls or correspondence as directed.

-- Fail to advise the Background Unit of any change of address or phone number within ten (10) calendar days.
+- Fails to advise the Background Unit of any change of address or phone number within ten (10) calendar days.

 - Applicant must demonstrate excellent moral character with respect to sobriety, honesty, maturity, loyalty, trustworthiness, reliability, discretion and associates.

 - Applicant must not exhibit biases or intolerances with respect to race, ethnic background, national origin, gender, gender identity/expression, sexual orientation, religion, socioeconomic status, age, disability, cultural group, limited English proficiency, or political affiliation.

 - Any pattern or significant individual act of theft.